Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-Curiously, while the limit in Eq.~\eqref{eq:sine-limit} holds for small $\Omega$, it is incorrect at $\Omega=0$ where the limit is simply $\Delta t^2$.
-This observation has important consequences for the validity of WKE in Eq.~\eqref{eq:WKE}, and implies that the largest contributions to Eq.~\eqref{eq:WKE} are made by \emph{quasi-resonant} terms in Eq.~\eqref{eq:int:step}.
-That is to say, those terms for which the frequency difference, $\Omega$, is small but does not vanish.
-Note that small frequency differences correspond to small but non-vanishing wavenumber differences, $K$ defined in Eq.~\eqref{eq:k-difference}.
-In fact, the $\Omega$-width of the function described by the ratio on the left side of the formula in Eq.~\eqref{eq:sine-limit} is $1/\Delta t$.
-However, because that function has a point of discontinuity at $\Omega=0$, terms corresponding to the \emph{exact resonances}, where both $K$ and $\Omega$ vanish simultaneously, should contribute additional terms of size $O\left(\Delta t^2L^{2p-8}\right)$ to Eq.~\eqref{eq:int:step}.
+Importantly, while the limit in Eq.~\eqref{eq:sine-limit} holds for small $\Omega$, it is incorrect at $\Omega=0$ where the limit is simply $\Delta t^2$.
+This observation has important consequences for the validity of WKE in Eq.~\eqref{eq:WKE}, and implies that the largest contributions to Eq.~\eqref{eq:WKE} are made by \emph{quasi-resonant} terms in Eq.~\eqref{eq:int:step}, i.e., those terms for which the frequency difference, $\Omega$, is small but does not vanish (cf. Refs.~\cite{PhysRevE.63.046306,DKZ2003cap,rpi.17522620050101,ZKPD2005,AS2006,KDZ2016,pan_yue_2017}).
+In fact, the $\Omega$-width of the function described by the ratio on the left-hand side of Eq.~\eqref{eq:sine-limit} is $1/\Delta t$.
+However, because that function has a point of discontinuity at $\Omega=0$, terms corresponding to the \emph{exact resonances}, where both $K$ and $\Omega$ vanish simultaneously, should contribute additional terms of size $\mathcal O\left(\Delta t^2L^{2p-4}\right)$ to Eq.~\eqref{eq:int:step}.
 Their inclusion would indicate the possibility of linearly growing terms in Eq.~\eqref{eq:WKE}, whose effect has not been accounted for.
-To estimate the cumulative effect of these neglected terms, notice that each term is of size $O\left(\Delta t L^{2p-8} \right)$, and a naive count of their number is $O\left(L^2\right)$.
-[A more accurate count, which follows from number theoretic arguments described in \cite{BuGeHaSh18}, is $O\left(L^2\ln L\right)$.]
-Therefore their cumulative contribution will be negligible, and thus the WKE in Eq.~\eqref{eq:WKE} will be valid, provided $\tau_{kin} L^{2p-6} \ll 1/\tau_{kin}$, i.e., $\tau_{kin} = O\left(L^{4-2p}\right)\ll L^{3-p}$,.
-This implies the restriction $p>1$.
-The important consequence of this argument is that WKE in Eq.~\eqref{eq:WKE} may not be valid for all times, but may instead break down at times $\tau=O\left(L^{p-1}\right)$ on the kinetic timescale.
-This is an upper bound on the breakdown of the WKE on the scale of the kinetic time, but in physical units of time the breakdown scale increases with $L$.
+To estimate the cumulative effect of these neglected terms, notice that each term is of size $\mathcal O\left(\Delta t L^{2p-4} \right)$, and a naive count of their number is $\mathcal O\left(L^2\right)$.
+[A more accurate count, which follows from number theoretic arguments described in Ref.~\cite{BuGeHaSh18}, is $\mathcal O\left(L^2\ln L\right)$.]
+Therefore their cumulative contribution will be negligible, and thus the WKE in Eq.~\eqref{eq:WKE} will be valid, provided $\tau_{kin} L^{2p-2} \ll 1/\tau_{kin}$, i.e., $\tau_{kin} = \mathcal O\left(L^{-2p}\right)\ll L^{1-p}$, and thus $p>-1$.
+Importantly, this argument implies that WKE in Eq.~\eqref{eq:WKE} may not be valid for all times, but may break down at kinetic times $\tau=\mathcal O\left(L^{p+1}\right)$, i.e., $t=\mathcal O\left(L^{1-p}\right) $ in physical units of time.
+This indicates the validity of the WKE before a breakdown time which increases with $L$.